Loading

 Sometimes, no matter how hard you try, it can be really hard to make ends meet.
 You shouldn’t feel bad about this and it is important that you ask for help.
 There are services especially for people in this difficult position.
 If you are worried that you do not have the money to feed yourself and your family visit our Food Poverty pages for more information.

-If you are concerned about your child’s weight or eating habits and feel you need support, you can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
+If you are concerned about your child’s weight or eating habits and feel you need support, you can contact the Healthy Child Service team by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 If you are 11-19 you can text ChatHealth on 07480 635060 for confidential advice from one of our team.